-Long range and quick refueling times at the depot are among the main advantages shown by hydrogen fuel cell electric buses when compared to battery electric vehicles.
+Long range and quick refueling times at the depot are among the main advantages shown by hydrogen fuel cell buses when compared to battery electric vehicles.
 And 2019 will be easily remembered as the year that saw hydrogen technology stepping into the spotlight again.

 At UITP Global Public Transport Summit 2019 lot of attention was dedicated to fuel cell buses.
 Ballard Power Systems launched the 8th generation of the fuel cell module FCmove.
 The module has been adopted by Solaris on the Urbino 12 hydrogen, also showcased in Stockholm.
 By the end of the year the first hydrogen powered BRT line in the world will be launched in France.

 But if you are looking to expand your fleet with hydrogen-powered buses, one question is top of mind.
 Where do I get the hydrogen to fuel the fleet?

 Most of the hydrogen fuel used in transit bus applications is generated at large scale production facilities, delivered to bus depots and stored as a liquid or compressed gas.
 Hydrogen can also be produced on-site using an electrolyser or natural gas reformer.